-Medicaid pays for any FDA approved tobacco cessation medication for two 90-day sessions each year.
+Health First Colorado (Colorado's Medicaid Program) pays for any FDA approved tobacco cessation medication for two 90-day sessions each year.

 In order to obtain this benefit for your patients, you should:

 - Provide the patient with a prescription for a tobacco cessation product.
-All FDA approved prescription medications and over the counter tobacco cessation products are available through Medicaid for a maximum of two 90-day sessions per year.
+All FDA approved prescription medications and over the counter tobacco cessation products are available through Health First Colorado for a maximum of two 90-day sessions per year.